chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

 - Chainer supports distributed learning with ChainerMN

-In this post, we asume that the modules below have been imported.
+In this post, we assume that the modules below have been imported.

 ```python